slidevjs/slidev/docs/features/drawing.md

 layout: feature
 relates:
   - drauu: https://github.com/antfu/drauu
+description: |
+  Draw and annotate your slides with ease.
 ---

 # Drawing & Annotations

-[drauu](https://github.com/antfu/drauu) is built-in for drawing and annotation, should that help improve your presentation further.
+Slidev comes with a built-in drawing and annotation feature powered by [drauu](https://github.com/antfu/drauu).
+It allows you to draw and annotate your slides with ease.

 To start, click the <carbon-pen class="inline-icon-btn"/> icon in the toolbar and start drawing.
 It's also available in the [Presenter Mode](/guide/ui#presenter-mode).
 Drawings and annotations you created will be **synced** automatically across all instances in real time.